 See the sample Appellee’s Conclusion section.

 There are very specific requirements for what a brief looks like.
 Please follow very carefully what the formatting section says so that your brief will be accepted.
-If your brief does not include all of the required formatting, the court will reject it.
+If your brief does not include all of the required formatting, the court may reject it.
 Please read the Top Ten Reasons Why Briefs and Excerpts of Record are Rejected .

 It is not required, but if you do not file an appellee's brief, you will not be allowed to participate in the appeal and the court will consider only what the appellant's opening brief argues.
 You will not be given another opportunity to provide a written argument and you will not be allowed to present an oral argument.
 So think carefully about whether you want to file an appellee's brief.
 If you choose not to file one, you must let the court know and can file: